wwarthen/RomWBW/Source/Doc/UserGuide.md

 operating systems, we need to go over the options for actually setting up your disk(s) with content.

-### Preparing Media for first use
+### Preparing Media for First Use

 You can initialize the media in-place using your RomWBW system.
 Essentially, this means you are creating a set of blank directories on your disk so that files can be saved there.
-This is somewhat analogous to partitioning partitioning of a hard disk or doing a low level format of a floppy disk.
+This is somewhat analogous to partitioning of a hard disk or doing a low level format of a floppy disk.

-Initilizing a Floppy disk is covered in the section [Floppy Disk Formatting], or for a Hard disk the section [Hard Disk Preparation]
+Initilizing a Floppy disk is covered in the section [Floppy Disk Formatting], or for a Hard disk the section [Hard Disk Preparation] covers the steps to manually setup a hard disk for first use.

 ### Clearing (Formatting) Drives